-Still, in between picking out paint colors and folding new baby clothes, it’s a good idea to have a new baby financial checklist so that when your baby arrives, you have one less thing that keeps you up at night.
+In between picking out paint colors and folding new baby clothes, it’s a good idea to apply some savvy planning by creating a new baby financial checklist.
+That way, when your baby arrives, you’ll have one less thing keeping you up at night.

 Why it’s important: A new baby comes with expenses that you likely haven’t had to factor in before.
 You’re going to want to revisit your existing budget or, if you don’t have one, create one from scratch.
 You’ll need to plan for recurring costs like diapers and child care.
 That can make it easier to stick to the necessities while also leaving room for fun expenses, like that mom-and-baby yoga class you’ve had your eye on.

 What to consider: If you’re part of a two-income household and you or your partner plans to cut back on work hours, your revamped budget will need to account for the decrease in take-home pay.
-To ensure your new budget is feasible, consider doing a test run of your reduced income before your baby arrives and put the second income into an emergency fund to give your savings a boost.
+To prepare yourself, consider doing a test run of your reduced income before your baby arrives.
+If possible, put the second income into an emergency fund to give your savings a boost.

-Why it’s important: Any expectant parent knows the importance of health insurance for both prenatal care and hospital delivery costs.
+Why it’s important: As an expectant parent, you already know the importance of health insurance for both prenatal care and hospital delivery costs.
 And once your baby arrives, he or she will need coverage for initial pediatrician visits and any other health concerns that may arise.

-Normally you’re only able to make changes to your health insurance plan and coverage during open enrollment.
-But because having a baby counts as a qualifying life event, you can make changes outside of the enrollment period when your baby is born.
+You’re usually only able to make changes to your health insurance plan and coverage during open enrollment.
+However, because having a baby counts as a qualifying life event, you can make changes outside of the enrollment period when your baby is born.
 You typically have 30 to 60 days to name your baby on your policy after he or she is born, so check with your insurance provider to ensure you don’t miss the deadline.

 Why it’s important: While it’s voluntary to get your newborn a Social Security number, they’ll need one for you to begin their financial life, including claiming them as a dependent on your tax returns — which can reduce your taxes.

-What to consider: You can apply for a Social Security number for your baby as soon as they’re born — in fact, you’ll likely be asked if you want one at the hospital when you provide information for your baby’s birth certificate.
-If you don’t receive the requisite paperwork then, you can also visit your local Social Security office to apply for one.
+What to consider: You can apply for a Social Security number for your baby as soon as they’re born.
+You’ll likely be asked if you want one at the hospital when you provide information for your baby’s birth certificate and that’s the easiest way to take care of it.
+If you don’t receive the requisite paperwork at that time, you can access it online.
+Or you can visit your local Social Security office to apply for one.